Vision Statement: The vision of ALCHEMY is to create original, quality, local, handmade fine arts and crafts to a regional market.

 Our visitors can enjoy a large variety of hand-made art—everything from an artist’s signature piece to carefully-crafted gift items.

-Many thanks to all of our supporters as we celebrate our first five years as Alchemy.
+Many thanks to all of our supporters as we continue to grow.
 We hope you will join us as we continue to shape our ideas and expand our craft into a bright new future!

 ALCHEMY artists value hand-made original arts and crafts, strength in numbers, working together, shopping locally and community involvement.